 While it might be challenging to go for the less convenient option of building your house from scratch, following a proper checklist can help make the process more straightforward:

 The laws regulating the real estate market are complex.
 Navigating the market without an attorney can cause you to miss critical legal considerations.
 Without a qualified professional, you might land yourself in legal trouble.

 An attorney can help you understand critical legal issues related to purchasing your land, such as the zoning regulations.
 They can also review the land’s files and see if there were any previous attempts to build a property on that site.

 If such attempts exist, your attorney could help you discover why those plans were unsuccessful, and you can avoid making those mistakes.
-Your attorney can also review any lawsuits involving the land or neighborhood.
+Your attorney can also review any lawsuits involving the land or neighbourhood.

 2. Understand Zoning Regulations

 You cannot build just any kind of property on your vacant land.
 The laws of the United States regulate the use of vacant property, binding you to use your land only for the permitted purpose.
 You must understand what zone your land is in before you buy it.

 If you are buying land to build a house, make sure it is zoned residential.
 No matter how suitable you find the land, you cannot buy it in a commercial zone to develop a house.
 Hence, you should be aware of the zoning restrictions before buying vacant land, so you don’t run into legal trouble later on.